 Hazard Tree Assistance Fund:

-The City offers assistance for removal of dead or hazardous trees for low and moderate-income home owners (85% of the median income for Montgomery County).
+The City offers financial assistance for removal of dead or hazardous trees for low and moderate-income households (combined household income below 85% of the median income for Montgomery County).

 The Homeowner Application for the Hazard Tree Assistance Fund program can be found here:

 See the City’s Tree Permits and Regulations page for information about the City’s regulatory program for private property trees.

 The City Does Not Provide Arborist Consultation Visits: